Steveplays28/Steveplays28/README.md

 Hi, I'm Steve!
 I like making games in Godot and Minecraft mods.

-I'm currently slowly working on an unnamed multiplayer FPS game, whilst also maintaining 3 Minecraft mods, and a networking library.
+I'm currently maintaining 3 Minecraft mods, and contributing to another Minecraft mod called [Forgero](https://github.com/SigmundGranaas/forgero).
+I'm also working on a new Minecraft mod called [Biome Fog](https://github.com/Steveplays28/biome-fog), check the readme if you're curious to learn what it changes!

 Join my [Discord](https://discord.gg/KbWxgGg) or watch my [GitHub repositories](https://github.com/Steveplays28?tab=repositories) for progress updates!
 More updates on [Ko-Fi](<https://ko-fi.com/steveplays>), when I have something cool to show!